JussiRistolainen/JussiRistolainen.github.io/README.md

-# Arctic Adler — Site (Home = TideMesh)
+# Arctic Adler — Centered Gallery Home
-- Grey background, simple nav.
-- Home page shows TideMesh summary, About, Description, and a wide gallery slider.
-- No Assets/Support/Privacy pages.
-Support is via header links (Discord + Email).
+Changes:
+- Removed top summary box + Documentation button.
+- Moved "About the Developer" below the gallery.
+- Centered the gallery (max-width 1200px) and removed the "Gallery" title.
+- Header: Docs, Discord, Email.
-- Edit header link: replace `https://discord.gg/your-invite` with your Discord invite URL.
+Replace the Discord link `https://discord.gg/your-invite` with your actual invite.